-This photo may work better as an idea than as an actuality, but this week Paula at Black & White Sunday gives us the prompt of ‘layers’, and here (for me at least) there are many layers, not only of light and shadow, surface reflections and leafy river bed, but also of present and past, the stones that my maternal ancestors may well have stepped on for nearly two centuries.
+This photo may serve better as an idea than an actuality.
+It’s the layers that attract me – not only of light and shadow, surface reflections and leafy river bed, but also of present and past: the stones that,for two and more centuries, my maternal ancestors used to cross the River Derwent.

-So goes the family tale anyway, the story my great grandmother, Mary Ann Fox, passed on to my grandmother, Lilian Hickling, who passed it on to her daughter, my aunt, Miriam Wilkinson, who passed it on to me.
-The photo, then, could be taken as a physical rendition of Chinese Whispers since, and as with all such family histories, there are bound to be distortions as word passes from generation to generation – omissions, elaborations.
+Or at least so goes the family tale, the one my great grandmother, Mary Ann Fox, passed on to my grandmother, Lilian Hickling, who passed it on to her daughter, my aunt, Miriam Wilkinson, who passed it on to me.
+The photo, then, could be taken as a physical rendition of Chinese Whispers.
+Well, aren’t all family histories like this, word of mouth down the generations?
+There are bound to be omissions, distortions, total fabrications even.

-The death of Mary Ann’s first husband coincided with her father’s decision to leave Callow Farm where his family had been tenant farmers for four generations.
+The collapse of Shorrocks’ fortunes coincided in 1892 with Mary Ann’s father’s decision to leave Callow Farm where his family had been tenant farmers for four generations.
 Derbyshire farmers were having a hard time in the early 1890s: prices for crops were low, and rents were high, and landowners unwilling to compromise on the rents.
 It seems likely that some of the proceeds of the farm sale of stock, crops, horses and household belongings were used to secure the licence for the inn in Hollinfare, Cheshire, where Mary Ann began a new life as innkeeper.

 My aunt said the Fox family had decided that taking the inn was the best means of securing a home and living for her with three young children and an adolescent stepson.
 It stood on the south bank of the great Manchester Ship Canal, which linked the vast industrial heartland of northwest England with the port of Liverpool.
-It was only recently opened in 1895 when she took over the inn, and doubtless the Foxes thought they had made a wise move, anticipating plenty of passing trade.
+It had only recently opened in 1895 when she took over the inn.
+In every way the Foxes must have thought it a shrewd decision, anticipating plenty of passing trade.

-Mostly what it brought, it seems, was another marriage to another widower – one Charles Rowles, a ship’s pilot on the canal and a former sea captain.
-My grandmother disliked him, although she adored her young stepbrother, Giles, born a year later.
-She said that it was only once her mother had married, that Charles Rowles produced two teenage daughters from his first marriage, the said young women moving into the inn and thereafter trying to rule the roost.
-This would not have gone down well with my grandmother.
-If there was any ruling of roosts to be done, she was the person to do it.
+Mostly what it brought, and pretty rapidly too in January 1895, was another marriage to another widower – one Charles Rowles, a ship’s pilot on the canal and a former sea captain.
+My grandmother disliked him, although she adored her young stepbrother, Giles, born in 1896.
+She said it was only once her mother had married him, that Charles Rowles produced two teenage daughters from his first marriage.
+These young women apparently moved into the inn and tried to rule the roost which, I know for sure, would not have gone down well with my grandmother.
+If any roosts were to be ruled, she would be doing it.

-For various reasons I’ve tried to discover more about the Rowles family.
-Scouring the census returns, I discovered that it rather looks as if Mary Ann’s younger brother, George Fox, eloped with one of his sister’s new stepdaughters.
-Louisa Rowles was possibly only 15 when she married George, although she claimed to be older.
-He owned a large pub in Manchester, but she, too, was left a young widow, and in the 1911 census is listed as a servant, working in another Manchester pub.
+When I tried to discover more about these interloping young women, I found a hint of scandal.
+It very much looks as if Mary Ann’s younger brother, George Fox, then aged 26, eloped with one of his sister’s new stepdaughters.
+Hannah Louisa Rowles was probably only 15 when she married George, although she claimed to be 18 on the marriage licence.
+At the time, November 1895, there were both living on York Street, Manchester.
+The following August their daughter Dorothy was baptised although she does not survive.
+In 1901 the census indicates that George was running ‘on his own account’ a large public house on Oldham Street, Manchester.
+By 1908 he had died, and in the 1911 census his young widow is listed as a servant, working in another Manchester pub.
 What happened to her remains to be discovered.

 Copyright 2016 Tish Farrell